Substance Use and Prevention

 • Held several Learning Collaboratives throughout the year to highlight organizations, programs, and services in the region addressing substance use disorder and Mental Health.

-• Assisted in the planning of the Annual Merrimack Valley Substance Use Disorder Summit in December 2023 and began planning the 2024 summit.
+• Assisted in the planning of the Annual Merrimack Valley Substance Use Disorder Summit in December 2023 and December 2024.

 // social